Updated: 7/10/18 | July 10th, 2018

 Day 4 – Korcula

-Day 5 – Markaska
+Day 5 – Makarska

-Makarska is a huge spot for beachgoers and there are a lot of water sports here.
+Makarska is a huge spot for beachgoers, and there are a lot of water sports here.
 I wasn’t a big fan of this place; the beaches were overflowing with people and I felt more like I was in Bangkok during rush hour than on a beach.
 I walked the boardwalk, had an ice cream, and went to dinner.
 The highlight of my time here?
 Partying in a cave.
 Yes, that was as cool as it sounds.
-Outside of that though, I’ll skip Markaska in the future.
+Outside of that though, I’ll skip Makarska in the future.
 There are too many people on too small of a beach.

 Day 6 – Omis

 Our last night before returning to Split was spent in the tiny town of Omis.
 There is a place to swim, a place to eat, and one main bar.
 After frying in the sun the whole morning, I dipped into a café and relaxed.
-That night was the Captain’s dinner and the famous pirate party.
-On all the cruises, Busabout groups have a dress up party on their last night.
-All boats are in Omis that night so you end up in town with people from multiple boats.
-Everyone heads to the one bar and it looks like a scene out of Pirates of the Caribbean.
+That night was the captain’s dinner and the famous pirate party.
+On all the cruises, Busabout groups have a dress-up party on their last night.
+All boats are in Omis that night, so you end up in town with people from multiple boats.
+Everyone heads to the one bar, and it looks like a scene out of Pirates of the Caribbean.
 It was quite fun and many (many) pirate jokes were had.

 Day 7 – Split

 Back in Split, we were left to our own devices for the day before returning to the boat for one last night out.